Things to Do in Frankfurt am Main

 Next we will stop along the way so that those who wish can have an Apfelwein on their own.
 This popular apple wine is part of Frankfurt's culinary identity.
 We will explain some of their gastronomic customs!
 Then we'll set our sights on the Kuhhirten Tower, which has a legendary past.

-As we walk into the inner ring of the fort of medieval Frankfurt at Hauptwache, we will drop by the city's Börse or stock exchange that attracts finance professionals.
+Along this route, we will drop by the city's Neue Börse or stock exchange that attracts finance professionals.
 We then resume our tour walking across the Zeil, Frankfurt's main shopping street, and one of the busiest shopping streets in Europe, where you can observe a mix of historic and modern buildings.
-Another stop along the way is the famed Kleinmarkthalle or market hall with tips for the foodies. a Stick around and listen carefully as I share how Frankfurt's medieval and political history as a german city is somewhat unique when compared to the others that you may have visited.
+Another stop along the way is the famed Kleinmarkthalle or market hall with tips for the foodies.
+Stick around and listen carefully as I share how Frankfurt's medieval and political history as a german city is somewhat unique when compared to the others that you may have visited.

 Last but not the least, we'll make our last stop on our way to the Eiserner Steg Bridge, a popular Frankfurt landmark that offers panoramic views of the Main River and the city skyline where we will end our tour with suggestions for a frankfurter favourite and special - Apfelwein.

 I look forward to walk together on this walking tour of Frankfurt to discover the city's rich heritage and modernity, and experience the perfect blend of old and new.
 I am happy to accomodate larger groups or timings outside the schedule here.
 Please leave a message.
-Enquiries on customising the tour are welcome.
+Enquiries on customising the tour are welcome at anchoredhues@gmail.com.

 Close to Frankfurt is Darmstadt, a university town with some beautiful architecture and art history.
 As an artist myself, this is my favourite tour!
 Check out my walking tour of the artists' colony of Mathildenhöhe here https://www.guruwalk.com/walks/46040-discover-the-beauty-of-jugendstil-wandering-through-mathildenhohe-darmstadt